mbbx6spp/straitjacket/README.md

 # Straitjacket

-An opinionated, one file framework for writing more reasonable code in a functional style which quarantines complexity.
+A one-file framework for reasonable code in a functional style.

 ## Introduction

-Software, like any creative endeavor, is controversial.
-"Good" is eternally
+Software is controversial.
+"Good" is subjective: what one likes, another hates.
-subjective: what one likes, another detests.
-However, problems solved by code are logical.
-We may not agree on "good", but **we can objectively and dispassionately characterize code**.
+However, code solves problems with logic.
+Consequently, we can **objectively and dispassionately characterize logic in terms of complexity**.
 For example:

 ```ruby
 def send_appropriate_email(input:)